ClojureBridge/curriculum/outline/setup_win8.md

 #### Testing Nightcode

-If Nightcode isn't started yet or closed, open it by typing the command on terminal:
+If Nightcode isn't started yet or closed, open it by typing the command on the command propmt:

 ```bash
 java -jar nightcode-1.3.1-standalone.jar